-The Vulcan County and Lethbridge County discussed the preferred Plan Area and it was determined that a Plan Area of 1.6 kilometers (1 mile) on each side of the municipal boundary was adequate to achieve the main objectives of the Plan.
+The County of Warner and Lethbridge County discussed the preferred Plan Area and it was determined that a Plan Area of 1.6 kilometers (1 mile) on each side of the municipal boundary was adequate to achieve the main objectives of the Plan.
 The Plan Area is shown on Map 1.